kmuntasir/AWS_SECURITY/readme.md

 Task #5 Testing IAM Policy using IAM policy simulator.

 Prerequisite:
-Use AWS CLI to complete all the steps for each task.
+Use AWS CLI, Bash and Python programming to complete all the steps for each task.
+Remember automation is the key to boost your productivity.